 2. Smart Video Intercom Systems are Replacing Apartment Buzzers

-The replacement of buzzers and vintage entry intercoms with smart video intercoms is one of the biggest trends taking over the market.
+The replacement of apartment buzzers and vintage entry intercoms with smart video intercoms is one of the biggest trends taking over the market.

 A cloud-based smart video intercom can place calls to people’s mobile phones.
 Your tenants can receive calls even when they are out of their apartments, see who is at the door, speak to the visitor, and unlock the door from their smartphone.